VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter05.md

 ## Introduction

-The graphics stack on Linux has had a long evolution.
+The graphics stack on Linux has had a long time evolution.

 Initially, graphics applications on Linux mainly used the old `SVGALib`;
 the Linux kernel did not provide any driver for graphics or GPU.